Rule Builder.2025

 A “classify & route” step was introduced to handle cases by scenario instead of pushing everything through one default flow.

-Business team could make routine changes through the UI, and engineering could concentrate on integrations and reliability.
+Business teams could make routine changes through the UI, and engineering could concentrate on integrations and reliability.

 Who I Designed For